Abdulkareem Adisa: Military career

 As a Lieutenant during the Nigerian Civil War, he was captured by Biafran forces in August 1967, and was detained until January 1970.

 Abdulkareem Adisa was appointed military governor of Oyo State in August 1990 by the military president, General Ibrahim Babangida, holding office until January 1992.
-Governor Adisa is popularly remembered for his statement 'who build the gada' which was used by many to adjudge the governor's literacy level as he should have said bridge rather than gada.
 He was a 'no nonsense' governor and was well respected generally by the citizens.

 While governor of Oyo State, Adisa erected a statue of the unknown soldier in front of government house, Ibadan.
 This statue was destroyed and replaced with a statue of Obafemi Awolowo by Governor Lam Adesina.
 The second statue was pulled down a few days after Governor Adeshina left office.

-Minister of Works & Housing
+Minister of Works and Housing

 General Sani Abacha, who became head of state in November 1993, appointed him Minister of Works and Housing.

 He investigated the conduct of his predecessor at the ministry, Alhaji Lateef Kayode Jakande, and absolved him of any wrongdoing.

 He continued the National Housing Policy initiated by Lateef Jakande, which planned to build affordable units across Nigeria, but more than doubled the price of each type of house.

 During his term of office, deposits for the houses were used to award contracts for infrastructure to the sites.
 As a result, many years later a considerable number of depositors had not got houses or refunds of their deposits.

 Adisa directed that the Federal School of Surveying should channel the evolution from analogue to digital methods.